-The band members in Ale Möller Band have shifting musical backgrounds and together they create world music not necessarily rooted in the individual member’s background, but rather in the strength of their musicianship.
+The members of Ale Möller Band have shifting musical backgrounds and together they create world music not necessarily rooted in each individual member’s background, but rather in the strength of their musicianship.

-Ale Möller Band has during the last two years worked intensively, touring the Nordic countries, Portugal and Japan, and released the new album entitled ”Argai” (which means ”Welcome, come in!” in the West African fula language).
+During the last two years, Ale Möller Band have worked intensively, touring the Nordic countries, Portugal and Japan, and released the new album entitled ”Argai” (which means ”Welcome, come in!” in the West African fula language).

 The album was released in the autumn of 2012.

-Musically, the album contains the entire spectrum of musical influences from each band member.
+Musically, the album contains each band member´s entire spectrum of musical influences.
 As with earlier album, the material weaves together new and traditional styles from all over the world together.

 Ale Möller, Mats Öberg, and Olle Linder.

 Sweden’s best, and most constantly present multi instrumentalist, Ale Möller meets Mats Öberg, the pianist and keyboard player who plays whatever occurs to him.
-Olle Linder, another great musician in the folk music, makes the trio complete.
+Olle Linder (percussion), another great folk musician in the folk music, makes the trio complete.

 The band first saw the daylight during some sporadic summer gigs 2012.
-This led to a mini tour during 2013, resulting in an astounding success.
+A mini tour during 2013 was an astounding success.

-Bazar Blå – three master musicians from Sweden who have spent the last twenty years refining their sound and defining a space of their own in the world music scene.
+Bazar Blå – three master musicians from Sweden who have spent the last twenty years refning their sound and defning a space of their own in the world music scene.
 To celebrate 2016 they will release their 6th album and premiere a fully new repertoire.

 Bazar Blå creates new music that manages to be just as Swedish as it is globally irresistible.
 Using percussion, bass-guitars, bass-mandola and nyckelharpa – an ancient Swedish folk instrument – this trio has many addictive ways of spellbinding listeners.